Interim GMAT – Detailed Analysis of the Online Exam

 We’ll soon be sharing a detailed article on whether students should take the Online GMAT or should wait for the physical test-centers in their area to reopen.
 However,

 - If you have a deadline approaching and the school hasn’t waived off the GMAT requirement, then you have no choice but to take the GMAT.

 - If you have prepared for quite some time and had originally planned to write the test around this time of the year, then you can take the test if you don’t mind spending $200 and take a chance.

 - If you have already prepared and you have an important project at work coming up or some other commitments that will keep you occupied for another 2-3 months, then you should take a shot at online GMAT.

-So, all-in-all the online whiteboard is a big negative but if you’re in one of the situations mentioned above, you should consider taking a shot at online GMAT.
+So, all-in-all, if you’re in one of the situations mentioned above, you should consider taking a shot at online GMAT.
 The good thing is this attempt is not going to be counted against the overall quota, so you’re good there.

 The above are a mix of some of the facts which I found relevant from the GMAC website and my own analysis of the situation.
 Please make sure that you go through the details on the official website to get answers to your questions: https://start.mba.com/gmat-alt